Skip to main content

 1.0 AMA PRA Category 1 Credit(s)

-Familiarize yourself with current and emerging ketone monitoring systems and the most useful clinical scenarios in which to use them.
+Familiarize yourself with current and emerging ketone monitoring systems and the most useful clinical scenarios in which to use them through our podcasts and e-learning modules.
 Lower the barriers to effective prevention of diabetic ketoacidosis.

 Supported by: